 - 1.5 miles per dollar for every purchase

-- Cashback Match: get double the total miles earned in your first year
+- Discover Match: get double the total miles earned in your first year

 So it only provides 1.5 miles per dollar, but it makes up for it by having no annual fee at all.
 This means any rewards you earn are pure profit, as long as you avoid interest and late fees.

-You’ll get a 14-month 0% introductory APR for both purchases and balance transfers.
-Compare this to the Arrival Plus, which offers a 12-month 0% APR for balance transfers only.
+You’ll get a See Terms introductory APR for See Terms for purchases, then See Terms.
+Compare this to the Arrival Plus, which offers a 0% intro APR for 12 months for balance transfers only.

 You can redeem your miles with the Discover it to pay for travel expenses, just like the Arrival Plus, where you’ll get 1 cent per dollar.
 This means you’ll be earning at an effective cash back rate of 1.5%, as long as you redeem your miles for travel statement credits.
 The Arrival Plus will give back 5% of your miles every time you redeem, but the Discover card has no offer like that.